Getting Started with Development for Azure Cache

 // Cache client configured by settings in application configuration file.
 DataCacheFactoryConfiguration config = new DataCacheFactoryConfiguration("default"); DataCacheFactory cacheFactory = new DataCacheFactory(config); DataCache defaultCache = cacheFactory.GetDefaultCache(); // Put and retrieve a test object from the default cache. defaultCache.Put("testkey", "testobject"); string strObject = (string)defaultCache.Get("testkey");

-Note that with role-based Caching, the programming model has been simplified.
+Note that with role-based In-Role Cache, the programming model has been simplified.
 You can access the named cache and the configuration file section through overloads of the DataCache constructor.
 For more information, see API Improvements for Caching on Roles.
 The following code example is identical in function to the previous example.
-The DataCache constructor overloads work only with the Caching API.
+The DataCache constructor overloads work only with the In-Role Cache API.

 // Cache client configured by settings in application configuration file.
 DataCache defaultCache = new DataCache("default", "default"); // Put and retrieve a test object from the default cache. defaultCache.Put("testkey", "testobject"); string strObject = (string)defaultCache.Get("testkey");

 The previous example does not work in the RoleEntryPoint methods (WebRole.cs).
-For more information, see How to: Create a DataCache Object in RoleEntryPoint Methods (Windows Azure Caching).
+For more information, see How to: Create a DataCache Object in RoleEntryPoint Methods (Azure Cache).

 In This Section